Programs For Troubled Teens and Families From Oregon

 Our therapists provide personalized treatment plans for each child

-Asheville Academy for Girls takes a different, more personalized approach to helping troubled teens in our program.
-As a therapeutic boarding school, Asheville Academy for Girls integrates academics into our program for troubled teens to help them stay on track.
-Asheville Academy for Girls integrates academics and therapy to help Oregon girls get the most out of their experience.
+Asheville Academy takes a different, more personalized approach to helping troubled teens in our program.
+As a therapeutic boarding school, Asheville Academy integrates academics into our program for troubled teens to help them stay on track.
+Asheville Academy integrates academics and therapy to help Oregon girls get the most out of their experience.

 Young girls learn more than just class curriculum in a school environment.
 Sometimes, however, things do not go according to plan.
 Bullying, academic troubles, low self-esteem – these factors are among the many that can turn the school experience from positive to negative.
 Compounded with lack of attention from teachers, a troubled Oregon girl can begin to lose touch and spiral out of control.